jack-toast/gladexa_gh/README.md

 - "Alexa, ask glados to tell me your favorite poem"
 - "Alexa, ask glados to tell me your origin story"
 - "Alexa, ask glados to play johns favorite song"
-- "Alexa, ask glados to play some tunes"
 - "Alexa, ask glados to tell me the interesting fact about (air, people, donating)"

 ### How it all works